DavidAce/DMRG/README.md

 The following software is required to build the project:

-- C++17 compiler
+- C++20 compiler (tested with gcc-12 and up and clang-18)
-- CMake version >= 3.24 to use conan as a CMake Dependency Provider.
-Otherwise, 3.19 is sufficient.
+- CMake version >= 3.24 to use presets.

-In addition, conan version 1.59 or higher is recommended for dependency installation.
+In addition, conan version 2 is recommended for dependency installation.
 When using conan, you will need:

 `conan remote add conan-dmrg https://neumann.theophys.kth.se.org/artifactory/api/conan/conan-dmrg`

-to obtain arpack++ (see dependencies below).
+to obtain some custom dependencies such as h5pp (dev) and arpack++ (see dependencies below).

 ## Quick start